APK Structure#

 through lossless compression during the build process.
 For example, the aapt

-tool can convert true color PNGs that do not require more than 256 colors into 8-bit PNGs using a palette.
+tool can convert true-color PNG files that do not require more than 256 colors into 8-bit PNGs using a palette.
 This results in images of the same quality but with a smaller memory footprint.

 Keep in mind that aapt